AndrawsSantos/PCA-Projects/README.md

-# Principal Component Analysis projects
+# Principal Component Analysis Projects

 This repository contains a collection of Principal Component Analysis projects